 For businesses in the hiring process, putting “uncapped commission” on your job listing can make you look cheap and spammy.
 It might lead candidates to believe they’ll be underpaid — that you’re unwilling to state what a sales rep at your company can actually expect to earn.

-Detail factors like the types of insurance your company can provide, the amount of PTO candidates can expect to see, other financial incentives like tuition reimbursements and commuter benefits, and any other meaningful incentives that you feel your potential hires should know about.
+Detail factors like the types of insurance your company can provide, the amount of PTO candidates can expect, other financial incentives like tuition reimbursements and commuter benefits, and any other meaningful incentives you feel your potential hires should know about.

-Give them a picture of the pay structure you intend to offer them, like “base plus commission.”
-And consider giving them a picture of their on-target earnings — the average amount of money they can expect to earn from their base salary coupled with a realistic figure of their potential commission.
+Give them a picture of the pay structure you offer, like “base plus commission.”
+And consider giving them a picture of their on-target earnings — the average amount they can expect to earn from their base salary coupled with a realistic figure of their potential commission.

-Capping commission can mean putting a lid on sales reps' effort.
+Capping commission can mean putting a lid on sales reps’ efforts.
 In most cases, salespeople will be less inclined to pursue that extra deal or push themselves that much further if they know they won’t be appropriately paid for it.